deingithub/Bampersand/README.md

 ## Contributing

 This project is located on [Gitea](https://git.15318.de/Dingens/Bampersand/) and all commits are mirrored to [GitLab](https://gitlab.com/deing/bampersand) and [GitHub](https://github.com/deingithub/Bampersand) for discoverability and easier contributions.
-The main codebase and issue tracker are located on Gitea.
-You can log in using GitLab or GitHub there.
-You can contribute from any platform, but Gitea is preferred.
+The issue tracker is exclusively on Gitea.

-1. Fork the Project on your platform
+1. Log in on Gitea using your favourite platform and fork *or* fork directly from your favourite platform.
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)